yahoo/bgdocs/doc-site/content/en/JS and Typescript/tutorial-3.md

 We get this for free because we defined the remaining items on the `allItems` list.
 If we were just using method calls to implement delete, we very likely would have removed the item from our list directly and then had to remember to call some `updateRemainingCount()` which could have easily been forgotten.

-This ability to make chances without introducing additional complexity is a hallmark of programming with Behavior Graph.
+This ability to make changes without introducing additional complexity is a hallmark of programming with Behavior Graph.
 Once you've experienced it a few times you will find it difficult to give up.

 ## Editing